DiegoSalazar/bundler_resolution_simulator/README.md

 # Bundler Simulator

-This script simulates all the work Bundler does when resolving your dependencies.
+This script simulates all the work Bundler does when resolving your dependencies and adds a snarky twist.

 To run the demo, just run this command in your shell: